(#57) (Updated: May 20, 2025)

 World Series Appearances by Team

-LSUE – 10 (4 in Millington and 6 in Enid as a Region 23 independent team, not a member of the MACJC); 7 national championships)
+LSUE – 12 (4 in Millington and 8 in Enid as a Region 23 independent team, not a member of the MACJC); 8 national championships.
+(2024 was the last season in Division II for LSUE)

-Meridian – 7 (all in Grand Junction as an independent team; not a member of the MACJC in most of these seasons); 1 runner-up finish.
+Meridian – 7 (all in Grand Junction as an independent team; not a member of the MACJC in most of these seasons); 1 runner-up finish, 1 3rd place finish.

 Jones – 2 (both in Enid) 1 runner-up, 1 national championship.